 There is a limit of $150,000 per year across all categories.
 That means you can earn up to 450,000 UR points per year if you spend within the categories.

-Furthermore, it comes with Chase’s largest sign-up bonus worth 80,000 UR points.
+Furthermore, Chase is offering a sign-up bonus worth 80,000 UR points – the issuer’s largest.
 New cardholders must spend $5,000 within the first three months to earn the bonus.

 No Annual Fee Card Mini Reviews

-The other cards in the Chase Trifecta have no annual fee.
+Chase’s non-premium credit cards have no annual fee.
 These cards earn cash back without a premium card.
-Otherwise, they become integral parts of the trifecta because they earn UR points that can be transferred to a premium card.
+Otherwise, they become integral parts of the trifecta because earned rewards can be transferred to a premium card.

-Nonetheless, picking up the Freedom might be great in the short-term because of its sign-up bonus.
-It comes with a bonus worth 15,000 UR points and a minimum spend of just $500.
+The Chase Freedom Flex is awesome because it earns 5x UR points on quarterly rotating categories.
+It also earns 3x points on dining and pharmacy purchases.
+Picking up the Freedom Flex might be great in the short-term because of its sign-up bonus.
+Chase is offering a bonus worth 20,000 UR points (or $200 in cash back) for a minimum spend of just $500.
 This is one of the easiest sign-up bonuses to earn, making it great for beginners.

 Chase Freedom Unlimited